pieper-chris/Inference-Workflow/README.md

 - Design Documentation
 - UML documentation
 - Testing
-- Use of Artificial intellegence for inference on current progress outlook
+- Use of Artificial Intelligence for inference on current progress outlook
 ```